jous/autobackup_backpack_hero/README.md

 # Autobackupper for Backpack Hero

-## What does it do
+## What does this program do

 This program starts the game and checks for any modifications in the savegame folder.
-If there are new savegames present, it will zip them up to a backup folder.
+If there are new savegame files present, it will zip them up to a backup folder.

 ## Requirements